Manzanero/bddsync/README.md

 Updates the test repository according to these guidelines:
   - Tags will be repaired and reordered, (1st line for tracked tags, 2nd line for other tags)
-  - New scenarios in code will be created them in test repository and receive their ID in code
+  - New scenarios in code will be created in test repository and receive their ID in code
-  - Updated scenarios in code will be updated them in test repository
+  - Updated scenarios in code will be updated in test repository
-  - Deleted scenarios in code **won't be deleted** in test repository, the user updates test in repository manually
+  - Deleted scenarios in code **won't be deleted** in test repository, the user deletes tests in repository manually
-  - Renamed scenario in code **won't be renamed** in test repository, **the user will be warned and process stops**, the user updates test in repository manually
+  - Renamed scenario in code **won't be renamed** in test repository, **the user will be warned and process stops**, the user renames tests in repository manually
-  - Tracked test plan tag added to a scenario will add the test to test plan
+  - Tracked test plan tag added to a scenario will add the test to the test plan
-  - Tracked test plan tag removed to a scenario will remove the test from test plan
+  - Tracked test plan tag removed from a scenario will remove the test from the test plan
   - If there are duplicated test names, **the user will be warned and process stops**
-  - If scenario were duplicated during process (fixes in progress), **the user will be warned**

-Tip: avoid create tests in test repository first, test may be duplicated with this process
+  - If scenario were duplicated while process (fixes in progress), **the user will be warned but process doesn't stop**, the user deletes duplicated tests in repository manually (Tip: for Xray, avoid create tests in test repository first, the tests may be duplicated with this process)

 ```
 $ bddsync [...] upload-features [-h] feature [feature ...]